links

 Wave1: Wave1 only is played.
 This mode saves CPU.

 Unison voices: 1-7 voices.
-In addition the whole synth can be in unison mode (5 voices) - so this oscillator can play 7 X5 voices = 35 voices if the whole synth is in unison mode.
+In addition the whole synth can be in unison mode (8 voices) - so this oscillator can play 7 X8 voices = 56 voices unison if the whole synth is in unison mode.

 Detune: Makes each voice out of tune.